sundeep8967/keypoints-backend-1/README.md

 # Keypoints News Backend

-A backend service that fetches news data using [PyGoogleNews](https://github.com/kotartemiy/pygooglenews), and provides an API to access the data.
+A backend service that fetches news data using [PyGoogleNews](https://github.com/kotartemiy/pygooglenews), extracts content using Selenium, generates Inshorts-style summaries, and provides an API to access the data.

 ## Features